 Series: Are You Job Ready?

-Contains 6 Videos
+Contains over 6 Videos

 Communication in the workplace is more than speaking and listening, as Emma, Lucy and Martin quickly learn.
 Whether you are serving a customer, receiving instructions, or being assertive in the interests of safety, understanding messages and being understood and understanding others is pivotal in the workplace.
 As viewers interact with demonstrations of both ineffective and positive communication in retail, service and construction settings, this interactive video aims to develop young adult learners’ soft skills to improve communication in the workplace.
 Show Less